 Are their skills up to date?

-to be required to better themselves.
-Seeking continuing education is an intrinsic value and desire to have the best skills possible.
+Barbers and cosmetologists are not required to undergo continuing education after being certified by the Board of Barbering & Cosmetology.
+Great service providers do not need to be required to better themselves.
+Seeking continuing education is an intrinsic value and a desire to have the best skills possible.
 Please feel free to ask the men’s hairstylist or barber questions about their training and experience.
-Service providers love to share information about themselves, mentors, or special classes they have taken.
+Service providers often share information about themselves, their mentors, or special classes they have taken.
 The client should be concerned if they have not sought continuing education since barber school.
-There should be even more concern if the only education the service provider has sought is from YouTube and TikTok.
-Only seeking education after the certificate completion will reflect in the service provider’s skills and tools.
+There should be even greater concern if the service provider’s only source of education is YouTube and TikTok.
+Seeking education after completing the certificate will be reflected in the service provider’s skills and tools.

 How are the communication skills of the men’s hairstylist?